-In order to fully understand why Espina focuses on representing the judaizing of converses as generalized, it is crucial to consider what readership he had in mind when writing the Fortalitium Fidei.
+In order to fully understand why Espina focuses on representing the judaizing of conversos as generalized, it is crucial to consider what readership he had in mind when writing the Fortalitium Fidei.
 Even though it is clearly crucial to analyse Alonso de Espina’s work alongside those of opponents like Alonso de Cartagena or Juan de Torquemada, Alonso de Espina did not write for the benefit of these critics.
 Espina himself is quite clear that the intended readership of the Fortalitium Fidei was not high-ranking Churchmen or theologians but the complete opposite: “I have written this book for the ignorant, so that they may find in a brief tome the weapons necessary to face the enemies of Christ”.
 As an experienced mendicant preacher, Espina was used to preaching to simple lay folk but it appears highly improbable that they were his intended “ignorant” readers (ignorantibus).
 The extent of lay literacy in fifteenth-century Castile was limited and, though gradually expanding, especially in the aristocracy, it is probable that less than ten percent of the lay male population possessed a degree of literacy sufficient to read books.
 Moreover, although some secular readers did read Latin, the reading skills of most of them, one may hypothesize, were confined to vernacular Castilian and did not extend to a reading knowledge of Latin.
 Espina’s deliberate choice of Latin was certainly a crucial factor in the success of his work outside of the Iberian Peninsula but the uncomplicated Latin prose of Espina’s text, and its lack of rhetorical sophistication, seems to point to a desire to effectively communicate information to members of the lower clergy possessing a limited theological education (including some of his fellow mendicants).
 These were the men who could then be trusted to pass on his anti-converso and anti-Jewish message to the popular masses in their own sermons.
 Whilst his opponents enjoyed privileged access to the King and court circles, it seems plausible to argue that Espina realised that only social pressure from amongst the lower orders of the Church and amongst the wider mass of the Old Christian population, for instance when their representatives were summoned by the Crown to parliament (cortes), would influence the Crown to decisively alter its stance towards the conversos and support the establishment of a “real” Inquisition into Castile.
-This was, after all, the explicitly stated ambition of Alonso de Espina:

-I believe that if a real Inquisition was conducted in our times, an innumerable number of [execution pyres] would burn those revealed to be judaizers and if they are not [punished], even more harshly than public Jews, then they will be burnt in the eternal fire [of hellish damnation].
+This was, after all, the explicitly stated ambition of Alonso de Espina who argues that “if a real Inquisition was conducted in our times, an innumerable number of [execution pyres] would burn those revealed to be judaizers and if they are not [punished], even more harshly than public Jews, then they will be burnt in the eternal fire [of hellish damnation].
 Even in this short passage, Espina expresses his firm conviction that the near totality of the converso population is judaizing since practically all of them will ultimately be burnt as a punishment for their heresy, either in this world at the hands of the inquisitors or in the infernal fires of hellish damnation.

 Alonso de Espina, Genealogical Determinism and Judaizing of Conversos